randerzander/RulesTopology/README.md

 Many rule systems try to maintain state across multiple events leading to resiliency and scaling problems.
 Instead, this topology takes the approach of building and distributing windows across worker-nodes, and requires rules to handle an atomic package of all relevant events themselves.

+**Note**: This topology uses a custom window implementation.
+Going forward, [Storm's out of the box windowing](http://storm.apache.org/releases/1.0.0/Windowing.html) should be used instead.

-For example, a window is built from events in data/stream1.txt.
+For example, a keyed window is built from events in data/stream1.txt.

 After the initial events have loaded, the window has:
 ```